vuestorefront/storefront-ui/apps/docs/components/components/scrollable.md

 | next-button | scoped slot content for next button     |
 <!-- end vue -->

+When using Arrow `left` and `right` focus is bound within Scrollable and looking for group `data-group` attribute.
+However when cycle with `Tab`/`Tab + Shift` then `focus` will be able to move outside Scrollable component.

 ## Source code

 <!-- vue -->